James Burkee

-James (Jim) Burkee is the 15th President of Avila University.
-Burkee served as Vice President for Strategic Initiatives at the College of Mount Saint Vincent in New York, Executive Vice President at Concordia College New York, and longtime professor of history at Concordia University Wisconsin and Concordia College New York.
-He is author of the award-winning 2011 book, Power, Politics and the Missouri Synod: A Conflict That Changed American History.
+James (Jim) Burkee is 12th President of Saint Leo University.
+Burkee served as the 15th President of Avila University in Missouri, Vice President for Strategic Initiatives at the College of Mount Saint Vincent in New York, Executive Vice President at Concordia College New York, and longtime professor of history at Concordia University Wisconsin and Concordia College New York.
+He is author of the award-winning 2011 book, Power, Politics and the Missouri Synod: A Conflict That Changed American Christianity.
 Burkee is a long-time advocate for civility in public discourse, running for office in 2008 with a unique, bi-partisan campaign for Congress in the fifth congressional district of Wisconsin for the U.S. House of Representatives.

 Personal life

 Jim Burkee was born in San Diego, California and was raised both there and in Milwaukee, Wisconsin, now considering both his hometowns.
 Burkee's father, who flew the S-2 Tracker on two tours to Vietnam aboard the USS Kearsarge ,died in 1978.
 Burkee graduated from Lutheran High School of San Diego, now Victory Christian Academy in Chula Vista, California.